Edugate/Documentation/rr3-admin/source/configfile.rst

   $config['entpartschangesdisallowed'] = array('entityid','scope');

-* arpbyinherit
+* arpbyinherit - (optional) - default is TRUE

- .. warning:: arpbyinherit - not used anymore
+ .. warning:: arpbyinherit option is depreacted and shouldnt be used - default functionality behaves like it was set to TRUE

 * addlogocheckssl - optional - default is TRUE - used in entity edit form, when add new logo url - checks webserver ssl - you can disable it by setting in config with FALSE